Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/04-Keychain-NSCoding/Readme.md

 > An app can access only its own keychain items, or those shared with a group to which the app belongs.
 It can't manage the keychain container itself. - Apple

-Apple’s API is arcane - Open Source Libraries such as KeychainSwift will make your life easier!
+Apple’s API might be complex at first - Open Source Libraries such as [KeychainSwift](https://github.com/evgenyneu/keychain-swift) will make your life easier!

-## In Class Activity II (30 min)
+## In Class Activity I (30 min)
+1. Interate Cocoapods into a new project.
+Download KeychainSwift though Cocoapods to use the keychain: [KeychainSwift Link](https://github.com/evgenyneu/keychain-swift#keychain_access_groups)

+1. Simulate you're logging in to a service and getting back a token.

+1. Generate and store the Basic Auth token securely in the keychain.

+1. When making a request that requires the token (make a dummy method for it), retrieve it securely to use in your request headers.

-### Encoding/Decoding
+### NSKeyedArchiver (Review)

+NSKeyedArchiver encodes and decodes classes as long as they are NSCoding compliant.

+NSCoding is a protocol that requires two methods — required init(coder decoder: NSCoder) and encode(with coder: NSCoder).
+If we have a class that conforms to NSObject AND NSCoder, then that class can be serialized and deserialized into data that can be saved to a user’s disk.

-Encoding: Creating a binary/textual representation (that can be stored on disk, transferred via network) from an object graph
+Encoding: Creating a binary representation (that can be stored on disk, transferred via network) from an data structure.

-Decoding: Creating an object graph from a binary/textual representation
+Decoding: Creating a data structure from a binary/textual representation.

 **Implementing NSCoding**